← Back to the Academy Logout from Alpaca Access

 • Watch for signs of sunburn on pale skin

-• Monitor eating and drinking behavior
+• Monitor eating and drinking behaviour

 • Check for any developing infections